xenoscopic/feynman/README.md

 The original goal was to implement VEGAS GPU integration for Matrix Element Method analyses, but sadly I ran out of time to make that a reality...
-Plain Monte Carlo integration *is* implemented on the GPU, and even works for some sample integrands, but VEGAS is not.
+Plain Monte Carlo integration *is* implemented on the GPU, and even works for some sample integrands, but VEGAS is not, so Matrix Element integration would likely be too slow to be practical (Matix Element phase space is very spiky).

 This code is likely not fit for any use, but might be a useful reference in the future.